Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/_index.md

       datatype: string
       description: |
         The rate limiting library namespace to use for this plugin instance.
 Counter data and sync configuration is shared in a namespace.
+Note that in DB-less mode, this field will be generated automatically on every configuration change, so it is recommended to be set to a unique value to keeps it stable in DB-less mode.
     - name: strategy # old version of param description
       maximum_version: "2.8.x"
       required: true